 The 13 steps are outlined below for reference:

-- Step 5 – Description of Alternative Embodiments
+- Step 7: Think Out of The Box: All Feasible Alternative Embodiments

 Each of these steps will be vital to your understanding and diligence in drafting your patent application.
 So, get your pencil and a notepad, and open up the provisional patent application article and start taking notes.
 NOW!